osu-esdc/Arm-GNU-Toolchain-Setup/README.md

 /opt/openOCD/xpack-openocd-0.12.0-4/bin/:/opt/arm-gnu/arm-gnu-toolchain-13.3.rel1-x86_64-arm-none-eabi/bin/
 ```
 somewhere in the PATH variable.

+#### Getting USB support in WSL:
+Follow the directions in this [link](https://learn.microsoft.com/en-us/windows/wsl/connect-usb)
+Download the .msi file from [here](https://github.com/dorssel/usbipd-win/wiki/WSL-support)
+Run the .msi file installer

+Before this step: make sure that the microcontroller you want to use is currently plugged into your machine!!!
+Open up command prompt as administrator, then follow these [directions](https://github.com/dorssel/usbipd-win/wiki/WSL-support)

 #### Flashing the code!
 unplug the device from the USB port, replug it in, then re-attach it to WSL using the windows command prompt commands (again).